 The CEMP and annexes are

 living documents.
-As conditions change or emergencies and disasters occur in the County, State and the Nation, the CEMP and Annexes are modified to meet the evolving emergency management needs of Cayuga County.
+As conditions change or emergencies and disasters occur in the County, State, and Nation, the CEMP and Annexes are modified to meet the evolving emergency management needs of Cayuga County.

 See more information on how to prepare for an emergency or disaster: